ersc-docs/ersc-docs.github.io/pages/faq.md

 <details markdown="block">
 <summary>How can I set the deathcount to be the player banner?</summary>

-> in the ini, put 4 as your overhead_palyer_display:
+> In the ini, put 4 as your overhead_palyer_display:
 > `overhead_player_display = 4`

 </details>